SpenceKonde/megaTinyCore/README.md

 * Tools -> B.O.D.
 Mode (sleep) - Determines whether to enable Brown Out Detection when the chip is sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> DAC Reference Voltage - Determines the voltage reference for the DAC.
 This should be less than Vcc to get the right voltage.
 You do not need to use Burn Bootloader to apply changes to this menu.
 * Tools -> tinyNeoPixel Port - If using the tinyNeoPixel library (see above), and you are running at 8 or 10 MHz, you must set this option to the port with the pin(s) you are using.
 Not present on the 8-pin parts, as they only have one port.
 If not using tinyNeoPixel library or running at 16MHz or more, this option can be ignored.
+* Tools -> Wire Version - If set to compact, it saves a significant amount of flash, however it may be incompatible with some libraries.
+The normal option is the standard Wire library, which uses more flash, but has full compatibility with any library using Wire for I2C.
 * Tools -> millis()/micros() - If set to enable (the default), millis(), micros() and pulseInLong() will be available.
 If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work.
 Disabling millis() and micros() saves flash, and eliminates the millis interrupt every 1-2ms; this is especially useful on the 8-pin parts which are extremely limited in flash.

 # Known Compiler Bugs